themysticsavages/cloudbot-discord/readme.md

 If you want to use the bot in Discord, link it to a server of yours [here](https://discord.com/api/oauth2/authorize?client_id=835841382882738216&scope=bot&permissions=68608).

-If you want to run a modified version of the bot, make a new bot and join it to your server with the permissions 'Read message history, Send Messages, View Channels, and Ban Members'.
-Then download the bot.js file, modify the file, and run it with NodeJS.
+If you want to run a modified version of the bot, read [setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup.md).

 ## Role usage